singulatron/superplatform/README.md

 ## License

-Singulatron is dual-licensed under the AGPL-3.0-or-later and a commercial license.
+Singulatron is at the moment dual-licensed under the AGPL-3.0-or-later and a commercial license.
+We understand this is not optimal for everyone and we might fully open source it at some point.

 ### AGPL-3.0-or-later (Personal Use)